 That tornado’s location – well away from the hurricane’s core, and in the storm’s front-right quadrant (relative to the hurricane’s direction) – is typical for cyclone-produced tornadoes.
 Here are some things to know about twisters in hurricanes:

-Land-striking hurricanes are conducive to tornadoes …
+Hurricanes with circulation over land are conducive to tornadoes …

 Why?
-Tornadoes thrive in part on strong vertical shear, which means a difference in horizontal winds’ direction and speed at different heights.
+Tornadoes thrive, in part, on strong vertical shear, which means a difference in horizontal winds’ direction and speed at different heights.
 And tropical cyclones offer a lot of vertical shear.

-… especially in the front-right quadrant (in the Northern Hemisphere)
+… especially in the front-right quadrant (in the Northern Hemisphere).